chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     | E:sub:`t` | = 6 ∎

 This formulization, while perhaps prosaic, maps to the intuitive notion of a String's length, i.e. the number of non-Empty Characters, while still allowing for a calculus of concatenation that involves Empty Characters.

+For reasons that will become clear in Section II, *l(s)* will be called the *String Length* of a String s.

+With the notion of String defined, the definition of a Character level set representation of *s* can be refined using set builder notation.

+**Definition 1.1.3: Character Level Set Representation**

+Let *t* be any String with Characters *𝔞*:sub:`i`.
+The Character level set represenation of the String *t*, denoted **T**, is the set which satisfies the following formula,

+    T = { (i, *𝔞*:sub:`i`) | 1 ≤ i ≤ l(t) } ∎

 Containment
 ^^^^^^^^^^^

 Similar to the explication of *length*, the notion of a String *containing* another String must be made precise using the definitions introduced so far.
 It's important to note that in the current system the relation of *containment* is materially different from the standard subset relation between sets.
-For example, the set of characters in "rat" is a subset of the set of characters in "tart," but "rat" is not contained in "tart" because the order of the characters is different.
+For example, the set of characters in *"rat"* is a subset of the set of characters in *"tart"*, but *"rat"* is not contained in *"tart"* because the order of the characters is different.

-Consider the strings "rat" and "strata".
-The string "rat" *is contained* in the string strata", because the order of the string "rat" is preserved in "strata".
-An intuitive way of capturing this relationship is to map the indices of the characters in "rat" to the indices of the characters in "strata" which correspond to the indices in "rat".
+Consider the strings *"rat"* and *"strata"*.
+The string *"rat"* *is contained* in the string strata", because the order of the string *"rat"* is preserved in *"strata"*.
+An intuitive way of capturing this relationship is to map the indices of the characters in *"rat"* to the indices of the characters in *"strata"* which correspond to the indices in *"rat"*.
 A cursory (but incorrect) definition of *containment* can then be attempted, using this insight as a guide.

 **Containment (Incorrect Version)** t ⊂:sub:`s` u